Viable systems approach: VSA origins

 Starting from this theoretical basis, the VSA has integrated several multidisciplinary contributions, applying them to the observation of complex entities.
-Principally, it has developed its theory around several key concepts derived by other disciplines: from system thinking (open system aspects), from natural and ecological sciences (particularly the organic aspects of homeostasis and equifinality; Hannan and Freeman, 1977); from chemical and biological disciplines (deepening concepts such as autopoiesis; Maturana and Varela, 1975), from sociology and psychology (an enlightening theory was cognitivism; Clark, 1993), and from information technology (specifically we refer to IT roots based on cybernetics studies; Beer, 1975).
+Principally, it has developed its theory around several key concepts derived by other disciplines: from system thinking (open system aspects), from natural and ecological sciences (particularly the organic aspects of homeostasis and equifinality), from chemical and biological disciplines (deepening concepts such as autopoiesis), from sociology and psychology (an enlightening theory was cognitivism), and from information technology (specifically we refer to IT roots based on cybernetics studies).
 VSA enables an analysis of the relationships that exist among an enterprise's internal components, as well as an analysis of the relationships between enterprises and other systemic entities in its environmental context.

 According to VSA, an enterprise develops as an open system that is characterised by: